-KCAP and K+H win competition for sustainable residential tower in HafenCity, Hamburg
+KCAP Win Competition for Tower in HafenCity, Hamburg

 A total of 14 participants were invited in three parallel competitions by three different developers.
 KCAP and K+H competed for the westernmost plot, commissioned by LIP Ludger Inholte Projektentwicklung.
 The design by the joint Dutch-German team was chosen ahead of the other participating architects - Buchner & Bründler, Hadi Teherani Architects and pbp prasch buken und partner.
 Following the decision of the jury, LIP will now proceed to appoint KCAP and K+H to develop the selected design.

 The Wasserhäuser constitute a careful balancing act between urban coherence and individual architectural identity.
 The three buildings are required to have the same height and footprint, and the proximity of landmarks like the Elbphilharmonie calls for a restrained architectural language.
 However, the ensemble also has to fit into the context of the larger Petersenkai development, and needs to conform to the overarching architecture of HafenCity.
 Kees Christiaanse, founder of KCAP: “Within the entire urban plan, the Wasserhäuser are the only volumes to be built directly on the water - a prominently visible location.
 As a consequence, the individual design for each tower requires a subtle yet recognisable architectural articulation.”